Drolla/WavePlus_Bridge/README.md

 It should be ensured that the Wave Plus devices run the latest firmware.
 To do so, they should have been connected once to the official Airthings IPhone/Android application.

-The tool has been tested on a Rasperry Pi nano W and on a Raspberry Pi 4, both running on Raspbian Buster.
+The tool has been tested on a Raspberry Pi Zero W and on a Raspberry Pi 4, both running on Raspbian Buster.
 Two Wave Plus devices have been simultaneously accessed.

 ## Software Requirements